-Hemp protein powder is a complete protein, where others are not.
-We’re going to run through how the benefits of hemp protein powder compare to common alternatives and show how much better it is for you.
+Our plant based protein powder is a complete protein, where others are not.
+We’re going to run through how the benefits of Ritual & Rise protein powder compare to common alternatives and show how much better it is for you.

 Rice protein powder requires a whole lot of processing, because it’s a starchy grain.
 This means they’re often refined to taste better and can have a whole lot of added carbohydrates.
-Hemp protein powder goes through very little processing, if any, makes it a more natural product with fewer additives.
+Our plant protein protein powder goes through very little processing, if any, makes it a more natural product with fewer additives.

-Up to 98 percent of hemp protein powder can be absorbed into the body.
+Up to 98 percent of our protein powder can be absorbed into the body.
 This is A LOT.
 Compare that to whey protein powder - the human body can only absorb around 30 percent of the protein it contains.
 You’ll notice this difference in feeling bloated after your whey protein shake.
-That’s because it’s sitting in your gut long after you had it - whereas the hemp protein shake has already been fully absorbed.
+That’s because it’s sitting in your gut long after you had it - whereas our plant based protein shake has already been fully absorbed.

 Whey protein powders are some of the most mass-produced on the market.
 They’re also commonly some of the worst tasting you’ll find.
 If they’re cheap, they usually have no added flavouring and they taste awful, and if they're expensive then they’ve probably been through an exhaustive artificial flavouring process which adds all sorts of sugars.
-Hemp protein powder is fully natural, with a rich, nutty flavour that complements all your common (and uncommon) smoothie ingredients.
+Our plant protein powder is completely natural, with a rich, nutty flavour that complements all your common (and uncommon) smoothie ingredients.

-Hemp protein powder typically has a 3:1 ratio of omega-6 to omega-3.
+Our plant based protein powder typically has a 3:1 ratio of omega-6 to omega-3.
 Most Western diets have around a 16:1 ratio, which raises the risk of high blood pressure, heart disease and some cancers, among other things.
-Soy protein powder has a ratio of around 8:1, which is not so bad, but not as good as hemp protein.
+Soy protein powder has a ratio of around 8:1, which is not so bad, but not as good as our plant protein.

-The average hemp protein powder contains around 50 percent protein.
+On average our plant based protein powder contains around 50 percent protein.
 Ritual & Rise protein powder is 58 percent.
 That’s less protein per serve than pea or soy protein powders, which can contain up to 90 percent protein.
-However, because hemp protein is so much easier to digest than other protein powders, this means that you’ll actually absorb more protein per serving of hemp protein powder than higher percentage protein powders like soy.
+However, because Ritual & Rise protein is so much easier to digest than other protein powders, this means that you’ll actually absorb more protein per serving of Ritual & Rise protein powder than higher percentage protein powders like soy.

-On top of all that, hemp protein powder is more environmentally friendly than all the other alternatives.
+On top of all that, Ritual & Rise protein powder is more environmentally friendly than all the other alternatives.
 It requires very little watering, cultivation doesn’t damage the ecosystem and the part of the plant that isn’t used to make protein powder can go towards its many industrial and other uses such as skincare products, clothing, food, bioplastics, textiles and many more.

-When choosing your hemp protein powder, look for one that’s raw and minimally processed.
+When choosing your plant based protein powder, look for one that’s raw and minimally processed.
 That means it’s a natural source of protein that can be easily digested, and has fewer additives.
-Ritual & Rise hemp hearts are cold pressed to extract oil which creates a ‘protein cake’ that is finely milled to provide the very best quality plant-based protein powder that provides maximum benefit to you.
+Ritual & Rise seeds are cold pressed to extract oil which creates a ‘protein cake’ that is finely milled to provide the very best quality plant-based protein powder that provides maximum benefit to you.